Jiabao V80: Higer H4E

 The Higer H4E is the rebadged electric version of the FAW Jiabao V80.
-Code named KLQ5020XXYEV5, the Higer H4E is only available as a panel van, and comes in either a 2-seat version or a 2+3 seat version.
+Codenamed KLQ5020XXYEV5, the Higer H4E is only available as a panel van, and comes in either a 2-seat version or a 2+3 seat version.

-The H4E was powered by a 60 kw and 250 N·m electric motor placed in the rear, equipped with a 40.7 kWh battery capable of a range of 255 km with fast charging taking 2.5 hours and regular ones 12 hours.
+The H4E is powered by a 60 kW and 250 Nm electric motor placed in the rear, equipped with a 40.7 kWh battery capable of a range of 255 km with fast charging taking 2.5 hours and regular charging 12 hours.
 The Higer H4E was priced from 223,000 yuan to 258,000 yuan.

 NAC Chang Da H9

 The NAC Chang Da H9 (畅达 H9) is another rebadged electric version of the FAW Jiabao V80 produced by Chang Da, NEV sub-brand of Nanjing Automobile and SAIC.

 Established in 2009, Chang Da has been developing electric light logistics vans for "the last mile" delivery.
 The first product, NAC Chang Da H9 is based on the structure of FAW Jiabao V80 and took three years to develop before being launched in 2017.
 The Chang Da H9 could be either bought or leased in fleets.